pcuzner/vdo_exporter/README.md

 ## Grafana Configuration
 I've included a dashboard to show some of the stats the exporter provides.
-Just import the the 'VDO Tests.json' dashboard into Grafana, then open the dashboard.
+Just import the the 'VDO_Information.json' dashboard from the grafana subdirectory into Grafana, then open the dashboard.

 You should see something like;